 Indian Pipeplant

-Indian Pipeplant, Vancouver Island, BC, BC Coastal Region
+Indian Pipeplant, Vancouver Island, BC, BC

-The Indian Pipeplant is a unique and strange plant that grows solitary or in clumps both small and large from a very dense root system.
-They occur in moist, dark deep shaded woods that have rich soil.
+The Indian Pipeplant is a unique and strange plant that grows solitary or in clumps, both small and large, from a very dense root system.
+They occur in moist, dark, deep-shaded woods that have rich soil.
 Indian Pipe Plant.
 It is fairly rare, and it is said to appear almost overnight, just like a mushroom.

-The flowers turn black with age and turn upwards to point at the sky, there may be stems leftover from previous years mixed in with this year’s plant.
+The flowers turn black with age and turn upwards to point at the sky.
+There may be stems leftover from previous years mixed in with this year’s plant.

 The plant gets all its nutrients from dead plants or animal matter.
 Other common names are Ghost Flower, Ice Plant, and Corpse Flower for their ability to grow on dead animal matter.